 With these words the Prophet emphasizes the sacred nature of earth or soil, not only as a pure entity but also as a purifying agent.
 This reverence towards soil is also demonstrated in the ritual of tayammum, or “dry wudu’” which permits the use of dust in the performance of ritual purification before prayer when water is not available.

-The Prophet saw earth as subservient to man, but recognized that it should not be over-exploited or abused, and that it had rights, just as the trees and wildlife living on it.
-In order to protect land, forests and wildlife, the Prophet created inviolable zones known as hima and haram, in which resources were to be left untouched.
+The Prophet saw earth as subservient to man, but recognized that it should not be over-exploited or abused; and that it had rights, just as the trees and wildlife living on it.
+In order to protect land, forests and wildlife, the Prophet created inviolable zones known as hima and haram.

 Both are still in use today: haram areas are often drawn up around wells and water sources to protect the groundwater table from over-pumping.
-Hima applies particularly to wildlife and forestry and usually designates an area of land where grazing and woodcutting are restricted, or where certain animal species are protected.
+Hima applies particularly to wildlife and forestry and usually designates an area of land for grazing and woodcutting, or for protecting certain animal species.

-The Prophet not only encouraged the sustainable use of fertile lands, he also told his followers of the benefits of making unused land productive: planting a tree, sowing a seed and irrigating dry land were all regarded as charitable deeds.
+The Prophet Muhammad not only encouraged the sustainable use of fertile lands, he also told his followers of the benefits of making land productive: planting a tree, sowing a seed and irrigating dry land were all charitable deeds.
 Thus any person who irrigates a plot of “dead”, or desert land becomes its rightful owner.

 Conservation of Water

 In the harsh desert environment where the Prophet lived, water was synonymous to life.
-Water was a gift from God, the source of all life on earth as is testified in the Quran:
+Water was a gift from God, the source of all life on earth:

 We made from water every living thing.
 (21:30)

-The Quran constantly reminds believers that they are but the guardians of God’s creation on earth and that they should never take this creation for granted:
+The Quran constantly reminds believers that they are but the guardians of creation on earth:

 Consider the water which you drink.
 Was it you that brought it down from the rain cloud or We?
 If We had pleased, We could make it bitter.
 (56:68-70)